- In person

 Psychologist Kelly McGonigal outlines how we can build resilience by connecting with and caring for other people during times of stress.

-Social psychologist Dan Gilbert describes how our “psychological immune system” can help us find happiness when things don’t go as planned.
+Dan Gilbert, author of “Stumbling on Happiness” and social psychologist challenges the idea that we’ll be miserable if we don’t get what we want.
+Gilbert describes how our “psychological immune system” can help us find happiness—synthetic or natural—when things don’t go as planned.